ThePieBaker90/On-The-Rim/Items/Weapons and Ammunition/Ranged/Ammunition/Templates/Description and Weapons List.md

 ## Visual Description
 What in general does the ammunition look like?
 This could be as simple as the IRL inspiration, or if it's more unusual or fantastical a longer explanation of the cartridge's appearance.

+## Damage Die
+What die size does this cartridge use?
+This information is also included in the weapon page with the weapon's damage.

 ## Weapons List
 - A bulleted list of the weapons that use this cartridge, links to their page.